Active-Learning-and-Teaching/ALT-Website/index.md

     to strengthen student's learning during the lecture, without losing control.
 ALT (Active Learning and Teaching) is a mobile App that allows active-learning quizzes during the lectures, as well as getting quick feedback from students.
+- template: detail-content
+  block: text-1
+  headline: Built With Privacy in Mind
+  content: "<p>A special feature of the app is that it keeps minimal information about
+    the courses and performance in quizzes.
+The quizzes themselves (or the statements on which feedback is taken) are not given in the app but are given in the class (on ppt, whiteboard, paper, etc).
+The app allows the students to give responses, compiles them, and shows the summary on the faculty's app.
+For each quiz/feedback, it sends the detailed record (of responses of each student) on email (to the address specified by the instructor) and keeps no records.
+At the end of the course, the student/instructor can delete their account, and no record of the quizzes/feedback is kept on the server (other than statistical data for research on Active Learning).
+    This enhances privacy (as no records are kept, even a hacker cannot get them!)</p>"

 ---